 Crunchy, Fried Shrimp with Marinara and Mozzarella

 Crispy breaded shrimp Parmigiana is my idea of the perfect Italian dinner at home!
-Golden-brown shrimp are nestled under a blanket of rich marinara and gooey melted mozzarella cheese, all warm and hot bubbly.
-A delicious alternative to the more conventional chicken parmesan!
+Golden-brown shrimp are nestled under a blanket of rich marinara and gooey melted mozzarella cheese, all warm, hot, and bubbly.
+A delicious alternative to the more conventional chicken parmesan.

 Full instructions and ingredient quantities can be found in the recipe card below.